JuinSoft/CredZ/README.md

 2. **Lending:** Lenders can browse available loan requests and choose to fund them.
 Higher credit scores indicate lower risk.
 3. **Credit Scores:** Each user has a credit score that is updated based on their lending and borrowing activity.
 Repaying loans on time increases the score, while defaults lower it.
 4. **Decentralization:** The platform operates through smart contracts, ensuring transparency and eliminating the need for intermediaries.
-5. **Security:** Funds are held in escrow by the smart contract until the loan is repaid or defaulted.

 ### Technologies Used:
 - React for the frontend